KevinKurtz/windows_on_linode/docs/tools-reference/windows-on-linode/installing-windows-on-linode-vps.md

     ![Finnix command line.](images/vm15.jpg)

-3. Alright, we're ready to do the transfer with the following command:
+3. Alright, we're ready to do the transfer with the following command: (NOTE: you can use gzip -1.
+The internet was slow in 2016 when this was written.
+Now the data upload is probably faster than the zipping time.
+Use your judgement.
+I used 1 because it was 10x faster to just upload nearly raw data than it was to use the CPU inside the VM to zip it.)

 		dd if=/dev/sda | pv | gzip -9 | ssh root@LinodeIP "gzip -d | dd of=/dev/sda"